Soliton decomposition of the Box-Ball System: Invariant measures

-In words, to sample a configuration distributed as $\mu$ one can first sample a configuration using the distribution $\hmu$ biased by the length of the first excursion, and then choose a site uniformly from this excursion to place the origin.
+Informally, to sample a configuration distributed as $\mu$ one can first sample a configuration using the distribution $\hmu$ biased by the length of the first excursion (when $ 0\in R\eta $), and then choose a site uniformly from this excursion (along with the record preceding it) to place the origin.